 I’ve been using 3-section aluminum hiking poles for over 25 years.
 They’ve been with me every step of the way on the Long Trail, the AT, and various other trails — several thousand miles in all — and I thought there wasn’t a good reason to change.
 Boy, was I wrong.

 Last fall, I decided that maybe it was time to give carbon fiber poles a whirl.
-That’s when I discovered CNOC Outdoors.
-As their motto says, “CNOC is about creating amazing gear that everyone wants but no one makes.”
+That’s when I discovered a company in Oregon known as CNOC Outdoors.
+As their motto then said, “CNOC is about creating amazing gear that everyone wants but no one makes.”

 The company started because the founder broke a trekking pole in Scotland (near Mount Cnoc) and thought “there has to be a better way.”
 Let’s just say he (and, ultimately his team) found it.